Steppenwolf Theatre To Open ‘1700’ Café & Bar & 80-Seat Black Box Theater in Spring 2016

-“Our concept for Steppenwolf’s café & bar is based on the atmosphere of an artist loft—a curated, open space with lots of light, filled with an eclectic mix of handpicked items that have personal meaning and a mix of vintage and modern furniture.
+“Our concept for Steppenwolf’s café & bar is based on the atmosphere of an artist loft-a curated, open space with lots of light, and will be filled with an eclectic mix of handpicked items that have personal meaning and a mix of vintage and modern decor, similar to this a neon bud light neon sign.
 A centrally located square bar made with reclaimed steel will invite conversation.
 It will be a lovely space that seamlessly transitions from a relaxed café by day to a creative, hangout space at night.
 I have always been a fan of Steppenwolf’s work and it is an honor to collaborate on this project,” shares Karen Herold, Founder of Studio K.

 Grip, one of the city’s top marketing and design firms, is developing the brand and messaging for the new space.
 “Developing an emotionally resonant brand means staying true to the people behind the experience.
 With the nature of a space taking on two separate identities, a natural theme is emerging: wherever the hands of the clock may be, find yourself here.
 Combined with high standards of the Boka Restaurant Group and Studio K, our job is to show-and say-how the very best part of your day or night will be spent,” shares Kevin McConkey, Grip partner.